c128lib/Reference/Vic.md

-To determine the byte offset (0-7999) within the bitmap and the bit pair (0-3) within that byte which correspond to a particular ^-coordinate pair, use the following formulae:
+To determine the byte offset (0-7999) within the bitmap and the bit pair (0-3) within that byte which correspond to a particular coordinate pair, use the following formulae:

 <pre>
 byte offset = 40 * (y AND 248) + 2 * (x AND 252) + (y AND 7)